augusto-garcia/onemap/README.md

 You can read _OneMap_ tutorials going to the vignettes of the installed package, or clicking below.
-Please, start with the overview, that will guide you through another chapters.
+Please, start with the overview, that will guide you through other chapters.

 1. [Overview](http://htmlpreview.github.com/?https://github.com/augusto-garcia/onemap/blob/master/inst/doc/Overview.html)